 - not judging ourselves so harshly – we are currently caught between feeling we must be highly productive at this time and feeling self-critical when our motivation flattens.
 Acceptance means taking our feelings seriously – neither minimizing nor judging them – and recognizing the valuable information and insights they give us.
 The practice of offering ourselves a daily dose of self-compassion and extending that compassion and care to those around us helps.

 - being aware of and monitoring our fluctuating energy and motivation.
 It is hard to manage our entire lives literally under one roof: to shift how we work, to become tutors for our children, to adapt to online classes and coursework, to have less space and less privacy, or to lose the daily companionship and fellowship of colleagues, fellow students and friends.

 - actively implementing boundaries between the different areas of our lives.
 This is not always easy under one roof.
 We need to be flexible and creative in integrating appropriate, healthy and manageable strategies into our lives that also benefit us physically, psychologically and relationally.

 - pulling back from the stress and anxiety of “what ifs” to being more present and connected to our lives.
 Being more present enables us to regain some personal agency and be active and decisive in creating and implementing any necessary changes in our lives, be they physical, emotional, or in our attitudes.

 What is possible in this moment, during this day?
-Where can I be more flexible?
+Where can I be more creative, more flexible?
 What can be changed or adjusted in my life?

-Britt-Mari helps her clients create fulfilling and flexible careers, navigate career transitions, and build meaningful solutions to stress and burnout.
+Britt-Mari helps her clients create fulfilling and flexible careers, navigate career transitions, and build personally meaningful approaches to stress and burnout.
 For more information or to schedule a consultation call, contact her at firstname.lastname@example.org